 What you need to know about COVID boosters

-Millions of Americans can now opt for an extra shot of protection against COVID-19, regardless of the vaccine they initially received.
+Millions of Americans can now opt for an extra shot of protection against COVID-19, regardless of which vaccine they initially received.

-The criteria for a booster shot can depend on your age, job, where you live and your underlying health.
+The criteria for a booster shot can include your age, job, where you live and your underlying health.
 In most cases, you have to wait until six months after your first two shots.
-What's more, booster shots don't have to match the first vaccine you had.
+What's more, a booster shot doesn't have to match the first vaccine you had.

 As you sort through the maze of information (ideally in coordination with your doctor), remember that even without a booster, the vaccines available in the U.S are very effective.